eventum/eventum/docs/wiki/Upgrading.md

 1. Check the [requirements](Prerequisites.md) for the version
 1. Backup your copy of Eventum - files and data
-1. Rename the current Eventum folder out of the way (`eventum.old`)
+1. Rename the current Eventum directory out of the way (`eventum.old`)
-1. Extract new Eventum version to existing installation path (`eventum`)
+1. Extract new Eventum version to existing installation direcory (`eventum`)
 1. Restore config and workflow files from the previous version
 1. Run the upgrade script

 This way of installing will get rid of files that got removed from newer Eventum version.

-NOTE: If you change the installation path, you need to change config files to a new path value.
+NOTE: If you change the installation direcory, you need to change config files to the new direcory value.

 ## Step by step instructions

--   Rename your current Eventum dir to `eventum.old`
+-   Rename your current Eventum directory to `eventum.old`
 -   Extract Eventum release tarball and rename it to `eventum` directory.
--   Copy all config files from old version to new version: `eventum.old/config` to `eventum/config`
+-   Copy all config files from the old version to the new version: `eventum.old/config` to `eventum/config`
 -   Restore `var` directory: `eventum.old/var` to `eventum/var`
 -   If your workflow API, customer API, or custom field files were in `lib/eventum` copy them to `config/`:
     - `eventum.old/lib/eventum/workflow/` -> `eventum/config/workflow/`